 Certain motivational programs such as a meditation or yoga may conflict with religious beliefs, and if the employee notifies the employer regarding the conflict the requirement must be dropped.

-If you have reason to believe there are gender or religious discrimination issues at your workplace, our attorneys offer a free consultation.
+If you have reason to believe there are gender or religious discrimination issues at your workplace, our gender and religion descrimination attorneys offer a free consultation.
 Please call our office at (208) 331-2100 to arrange an appointment.